 FGIT is a wholly owned subsidiary of FGB, focused on delivering customised technology solutions to the Group.
-FGIT was spun off from FGB with the aim of creating an entity specialised in developing IT infrastructure and delivering IT banking services.
+FGIT was spun off from FGB with the aim of creating an entity that specialises in developing IT infrastructure and delivering IT banking services.
 FGIT is responsible for developing the strategy and delivering all IT services throughout the Group.
 The IT strategy is focused on providing reliable information systems to the Group's customers and employees in a secure environment.

 FGB has provided ongoing investment to FGIT in terms of its systems, applications and people to ensure that its employees have access to the latest banking systems and technology.
 As part of the development of FGIT's core services, multiple projects across FGIT have been launched with the aim of improving its customer service and service offerings.
-These projects within FGIT include (i) management oversight and monitoring systems; (ii) the creation and management of "innovation boards"; and (iii) the alignment of FGB's IT systems with the COBIT5 framework with respect to the governance and management thereof.
+The projects within FGIT include (i) management oversight and monitoring systems; (ii) the creation and management of "innovation boards"; and (iii) the alignment of FGB's IT systems with the COBIT5 framework with respect to the governance and management thereof.

-On the core technology front, FGIT provides the Group with the necessary hardware, network and storage infrastructure.
+On the core technology front, FGIT is custodian of the Group's hardware, network and storage infrastructure.
 Given the need to ensure the security of its banking data, FGIT has implemented a number of initiatives including a strong multi-tiered firewall system, an intrusion prevention system and a data leakage prevention system, in addition to having sophisticated end-point protection.
-FGIT has also implemented a robust disaster management programme involving investment in a remote business continuity site in Al Ain (and a planned remote business continuity site in Singapore scheduled for operation in 2015), where critical systems are replicated to be made available in the event of an unforeseen emergency.
+FGIT has also implemented and tested a robust disaster management programme involving investment in a remote business continuity site in Al Ain, where critical systems are replicated to be made available in the event of an unforeseen emergency.